ib-ruby/ib-container/README.md

 ## CONTRIBUTING

-If you want to contribute to IC-Container development:
+If you want to contribute to IB-Container development:

   *  Make a fresh fork of ib-container (Fork button on top of Github GUI)
   *  Clone your fork locally (git clone /your fork private URL/)